No, a fourth stimulus check has not been passed

 The previous three stimulus checks were part of legislation that was passed by Congress and signed by the sitting president.
 The first check, for $1,200, was part of the CARES Act passed in March 2020.
 The second check, for $600, was part of a spending package that was passed in December 2020.
 The third check, for $1,400, was included in the American Rescue Plan passed in March 2021.

-A list of laws passed by the current Congress is listed online.
+A list of laws passed by the current Congress is posted online.
 A review of those laws shows there is no additional legislation that includes stimulus payments.

 In March 2021, a group of Senate Democrats pushed for recurring stimulus payments to be included in President Joe Biden’s Build Back Better agenda.
 But recurring payments are not part of the Build Back Better plan framework the Biden administration released on Oct.
 28.